Frequency mixer

 In electronics, a mixer or frequency mixer is a circuit that outputs signals with new frequencies from two signals input to it.
 In its most common application, two signals are input and two signals are output, having frequencies equal to the sum and the difference of the original frequencies.
 Other frequency components may also be produced in a practical frequency mixer.

 Mixers are widely used to shift signals from one frequency range to another, a process known as heterodyning, for convenience in transmission or further signal processing.
 For example, a key component of a superheterodyne receiver is a mixer used to move received signals to a common intermediate frequency.
 Frequency mixers are also used to modulate a carrier signal in radio transmitters.

+Terminology

+The names detector, heterodyne, mixer, and converter have overlapped historically, and their meanings have varied with time and context.

+In early radio literature, devices that combined two signals to produce new frequencies were often described as heterodyne detectors or simply detectors, since an important early use was producing audible beat notes from continuous-wave signals.
+As superheterodyne receivers became common, the frequency-changing stage was often called a converter, especially when oscillator and mixing functions were combined in one vacuum tube or transistor.

+In modern usage, mixer is the general term for a circuit that translates frequencies by combining two input signals in a nonlinear manner.
+It can also be analyzed as a linear time-varying system.
+The term mixer is also used for linear combinations of signals, particularly in audio applications such as mixing consoles.